matrix-construct/construct/include/ircd/json/README.md

 converting entirely at the time and place of our discretion -- if ever.

 The core of this system is a robust and efficient abstract formal grammar built with boost::spirit.
-The formal grammar provides a *proof of robust- ness*: security vulnerabilities are more easily spotted by vetting this grammar rather than laboriously tracing the program flow of an informal handwritten parser.
+The formal grammar provides a *proof of robustness*: security vulnerabilities are more easily spotted by vetting this grammar rather than laboriously tracing the program flow of an informal handwritten parser.

 Next we have taught boost::spirit how to parse into std::string_view rather than std::string.
 Parsing is now a composition of pointers into the original